Hump Ridge Track

 Both Okaka and Port Craig Lodge also offer premium upgrade rooms for trampers with a king-sized bed (or two king singles), all bedding, linen and towels supplied, and even a hot water bottle.
 Hot showers are also available.

-The Tuatapere Hump Ridge Track is 1 hour from Invercargill, 1.5 hours from Te Anau and 2 hours from Queenstown.
+Tuatapere is 1 hour from Invercargill, 1.5 hours from Te Anau and 2 hours from Queenstown.

-This track starts from the Rarakau carpark, Bluecliffs Beach in TeWaewae Bay, southern Fiordland (cars are left at the owner's risk).Return Track Transport to/from Tuatapere can be arranged.
+The Tuatapere Humpridge Track starts from the Rarakau carpark, Bluecliffs Beach in TeWaewae Bay, southern Fiordland.
+Cars are left at the owner's risk.

 This track requires a reasonable to good level of fitness: the walking days are long and some sections are steep and rugged.